 How Do Responsible Parties Defend Wrongful Death Claims?

-- Vehicle liability: Drivers often report major accidents as no liability claims.
+- Vehicle liability: Drivers often report major accidents as no-liability claims.
 Insurers often defend them accordingly.
 When an insurer pays a high-dollar claim, it usually causes increased premiums, canceled or non-renewed insurance policies, and an excess liability exposure that sometimes jeopardizes a driver’s or corporation’s assets.
 Commercial companies often self-insure their losses or have high retention limits.
 In addition to some of the above issues, they pay their own damages.

-- Premises liability: Property owners often report premises liability claims as no liability incidents.
+- Premises liability: Property owners often report premises liability claims as no-liability incidents.
 They sometimes report injured victims as trespassers to avoid any resulting legal responsibilities.
-Insurance companies often consider these cases defensible, especially when a slip-and-fall causes the injuries.
+Insurance companies often consider these cases defensible, especially when a slip and fall causes the injuries.

-Our Bradenton wrongful death lawyers know how to attack these positions and prevent them from gaining traction either during settlement negotiations or in courtrooms.
+Our Bradenton wrongful death lawyers know how to attack these positions and prevent them from gaining traction during settlement negotiations or in courtrooms.